wojnarek/exam-quiz_app/README.md

 Log in in to app with already created user: tomasz@nowak.pl Tomasz12345@ or register on your own.

+### You can also setup a simple infrastructure in AWS with terraform files

+Before deploying the infrastructure, you must create a custom AMI using Packer.
+Packer configuration files are located in:
+``terraform/packer/app.pkr.hcl``

+To build the AMI, run:

+``cd terraform/packer``
+``packer init .``
+``packer validate .``
+``packer build app.pkr.hcl``

+After building, copy the generated AMI ID and set it e in the root module.

+To deploy the infrastructure, run the following commands:
+``terraform init``
+``terraform plan``
+``terraform apply``

+#### Infrastructure Overview
+This project creates the following resources:

+* A dedicated VPC

+* Public and private subnets

+* Internet Gateway and Route Tables

+* Application Load Balancer (ALB) in public subnets

+* EC2 instance in private subnets (without public IP)

+* Security Groups following best practices

+* Custom AMI built with Packer running a Dockerized application

 ## Technologies
 The application is not a front-end work of art.
 The main goal of the project was to explore java language and learn nosql database MonogoDB